Small Business Benefits

 Federal Mandates

-Consolidated Appropriations Act, 2021, including the No Surprises Act, and The Transparency in Coverage Rule
+Consolidated Appropriations Act, 2021, including the No Surprises Act, and; The Transparency in Coverage Rule; and the Inflation Reduction Act of 2022

-The changes impact most employer-sponsored, self-funded group health benefit plans.
-From the beginning, our dedicated team has kept abreast of policy discussions surrounding the need to prevent surprise medical bills and to provide more transparency in healthcare pricing.
-As requirements from all measures take effect, we will keep brokers updated on important provisions; help plans administered by Star Marketing and Administration, Inc. comply with applicable aspects; and educate members about these sweeping changes.
+We will keep brokers updated on important provisions; help plans administered by Star Marketing and Administration, Inc. comply with applicable aspects; and educate members about changes.

 A timeline for provisions follows for self-funded ERISA plans.